Benehiko/nolvus-automagic-downloader/README.md

-## Novus Automagic Downloader
+## Nolvus Automagic Downloader

 ### Background for those interested

-The Novus modpack requires a lot of files to be downloaded from Nexus Mods.
-Although possible to download the mods through manually "clicking" the "Slow Download" button on the Nexus Mods website rendered within the Novus Dashboard.
+The Nolvus modpack requires a lot of files to be downloaded from Nexus Mods.
+Although possible to download the mods through manually "clicking" the "Slow Download" button on the Nexus Mods website rendered within the Nolvus Dashboard.
 This will take a substantial amount of time to complete.

 The solution of course is to just buy the premium subscription from